minalj365/AtlanticHerring_MHC/README.md

 ## 📂 Repository Structure
 AtlanticHerring_MHC/
+├── Annotation/              # Scripts for gene annotation and curation of MHC class II genes in reference and PacBio assemblies
+├── Genome_and_gene_organization/ # Genome organization in 29 haploid genomes and gene organization at all 9 MHC loci per haplotype
+├── Nucleotide_diversity/    # Scripts to extract sequences and calculate nucleotide diversity (π) ├── de_novo_assemblies/      # Scripts to build de novo genome assemblies from PacBio HiFi data ├── Protein_modeling/        # Scripts to calculate Shannon entropy and map it on predicted protein structures ├── Supertype_identification/ # Analysis to identify major allelic groups (supertypes) at Locus 2 and 4 ├── dNdS_analysis/           # Scripts to perform dN/dS analysis (PAML) and highlight positively selected residues in alignments
+└── README.md                # Project documentation

+AtlanticHerring_MHC/
 ├── Annotation/ # Scripts for gene annotation and curation of MHC class II genes in reference and PacBio assemblies ├── Genome_and_gene_organization/ # MHC II organization in 29 haploid genomes (genome organization) and all 9 loci for each haploid genome (gene organization)
 ├── Nucleotide_diversity/ # Scripts for extracting sequences and calculate nucleotide diversity parameter π